apache/iotdb/docs/UserGuide/IoTDB-SQL-Language/DML-Data-Manipulation-Language.md

 IoTDB provides users with a variety of ways to insert real-time data, such as directly inputting [INSERT SQL statement](../Appendix/SQL-Reference.md) in [Client/Shell tools](../CLI/Command-Line-Interface.md), or using [Java JDBC](../API/Programming-JDBC.md) to perform single or batch execution of [INSERT SQL statement](../Appendix/SQL-Reference.md).

 This section mainly introduces the use of [INSERT SQL statement](../Appendix/SQL-Reference.md) for real-time data import in the scenario.
+Check the insert statemenets section of this article for detailed syntax for INSERT SQL statements.

 #### Use of INSERT Statements
 The [INSERT SQL statement](../Appendix/SQL-Reference.md) statement is used to insert data into one or more specified timeseries created.
 For each point of data inserted, it consists of a [timestamp](../Data-Concept/Data-Model-and-Terminology.md) and a sensor acquisition value (see [Data Type](../Data-Concept/Data-Type.md)).